99Taxis/zendesk-java-api/README.md

 License
 -------

-`zendesk-java-api` is an open source software released under the MIT License.
+`zendesk-java-api` is open source software released under the MIT License.

 See the [LICENSE](https://github.com/99taxis/zendesk-java-api/blob/master/LICENSE) file for details.